Hiding in Plain Sight: Detectability-Aware Antidistillation of Reasoning Models: Additional Remarks on Antidistillation

-\begin{remark} Observe that \eqref{eq:antidistill} fundamentally differs from formulating the problem as directly evaluating the empirical risk minimizer over the entire function space:
+Observe that Equation~\eqref{eq:antidistill} fundamentally differs from formulating the problem as directly evaluating the empirical risk minimizer over the entire function space:

 If $\mathcal{F}$ is sufficiently expressive, directly evaluating $\arg\inf_{h \in \mathcal{F}}$ allows the model to perfectly memorize the poisoned dataset $\tilde{D}_T$ while performing arbitrarily poorly on the true distribution $p_{\mathrm{data}}$.
 This makes the defender's task trivial.
-By placing the $\inf_{\mathcal{H} \in \mathcal{F}}$ outside the population loss, we impose a stricter, more realistic burden on the defender: it must find a universal poison that maximizes the generalization error against the most resilient admissible architecture, rather than merely exploiting a hypothetical overfit model. \end{remark} \begin{remark} In practice, most constraint sets $\mathcal{B}(D; \theta_T, \Theta_T)$ will take the form
+By placing the $\inf_{\mathcal{H} \in \mathcal{F}}$ outside the population loss, we impose a stricter, more realistic burden on the defender: it must find a universal poison that maximizes the generalization error against the most resilient admissible architecture, rather than merely exploiting a hypothetical overfit model.

-where $\theta_T\in \Theta_T$, $d$ is some distortion measure between the perturbed dataset $\tilde{D}_T$, which is perhaps a function of some perturbed teacher model $\tilde{\theta}_T$, and $D$, which is a function of $\theta_T$.
-This distortion measure allows one to capture both the difference in performance of the perturbed dataset (or perturbed teacher model) and the detectability of the proposed antidistillation method. \end{remark}